Track WebViews

 In order to inject this JavaScript, you will use our CSWebView component to render your WebView, as detailed bellow.

-Here is a simple screen with a react-native-webview WebView component.
+Here is a screen with a react-native-webview WebView component.
 Let’s detail how we will inject it with the Contentsquare JavaScript WebView interface.

 import { WebView } from 'react-native-webview';